TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

 ## 5. Contributions
 - Alfredo del Rayo:
-  - Use-Case Diagram
-  - Use-Case Description:
-    - Find Joggers Nearby and Create/Join Chat
-    - Corresponding Sequence Diagram
-  - Non functional Requirement:
-    - Performance
-  - Main Component:
-    - User Management
+  - Created the use-case diagram, added the Recommend Jogger Buddies and Create/Join Chat functional requirements, and created their sequence diagram.
+In addition, added the performance non functional requirement, User component and created the Class Diagrams for the User and Message Databases.
+Overall he spent around 10 hours.
 - Amanvir Samra
     - Completed Main Actor section, User Authentication and Messaging Functional Requirements and Sequence Diagrams.
 Also did the Messaging Main Component description and Frameworks section.
 I've spent approxiametly 5 hours on the project.
 - Yu Qian Yi